dynamics

 • acceleration (ndarray) – Robot acceleration vector.

-• use_theoretical_model (bool) – Whether the position, velocity and acceleration are associated with the theoretical model instead of the actual one.
+• use_theoretical_model (bool) – Whether the position, velocity and acceleration are associated with the theoretical model instead of the extended one.
 Optional: False by default.

 Returns: